 So what can be done?
 Physical exercise has long been prescribed as a way to improve physical functioning in older adults and several relevant studies have shown promising results (4;5).
 Research specific to frail older adults was the focus of a systematic review to determine if exercise improved mobility, walking speed, muscle strength, balance and endurance (6).
 The review examined 19 randomized controlled trials involving more than 1,500 community-dwelling older adults.
 Participants took part in multi-component exercise programs including aerobic and strength training activities.

 What the research tells us

-There was no clear indication of what exercises were most effective, or how often or at what intensity they should be performed for best results.
-Further research to address such questions will help in the design and delivery of more effective programs to help older adults stay active, engaged and moving with confidence.
+More research is needed on how often or at what intensity exercises should be performed for the best results.
+Research to address such questions will help in the design and delivery of more effective programs to help older adults stay active, engaged and moving with confidence (6;7).

 Many of these types of exercise can be done at home.
 This is handy during instances that call for spending more time at home and physical distancing, similar to what we're experiencing with the current COVID-19 pandemic.
 Being at home for long periods of time can decrease activity levels, so for folks who are frail or pre-frail, keeping physically active in this setting is vital for reducing the progression of frailty.